manuerwin/createdatefixer-automator/README.md

 Download and open in Automator, then save so this is available via Finder when accessing Quick Actions for a folder/directory.

 Read the confirmation and select OK to continue.

+## Known limitations

+All directories MUST be prefixed with the date format else will error.